jasonsbeer/Amiga-2000-EATX/README.md

 ### Revision 2.1 is the current production board.
 Rev 2.0 shown.
 The primary difference from earlier revisions is support of 8372A and 8375 Agnus parts on the same board.

+**Known Issue**: Revision 2.1 and lower may not work with video cards that override the system clock via the XCLK and _XCLKEN signals.
+That may include Genlocks, Flicker Fixers, and possibly others.
+See the manual of your product in question to determine if this is a concern.
+I am exploring options to address this.
+Pi -> HDMI cards do not use these signals and work well.

 <img src="/Images/REV2.png" width="500">

 <img src="/Images/lemmings.png" width="500">